dccesarcabrera/dccesarcabrera.github.io/_posts/2008-10-05-nuns-group.md

 subtitle: Europe
 ---

-Private Tour Guide for a Religious Landmarks of Europe Tour.
+Private tour guide for a group of nuns visiting religious landmarks in Europe.

 ![Group of 200 Nuns](/img/blog/nuns-group-europe-2008-10.jpg)